KUMARI PACHECO

 So, you're writing a thing.

-Fantasy novel, historical timepiece, graphic novel script—no matter what it is, you're bound to have characters, plots, and settings swirling around in your head.
-But why on earth should they also be swirling around in your doc files?
+Fantasy novel, historical timepiece, graphic novel scriptno matter what it is, you're bound to have characters, plots, and settings swirling around in your head, rent-free and rampant.
+Why on earth should they also be scattered across a dozen Microsoft Word files?

 Now, I'm no pioneer.
-Many writers will tell you that Google Docs doesn't quite cut it, especially if we're talking long-form fiction.
-That said, I'm certain that my replacement, Scrivener, beats the rest by ten leagues through the lands of Mordor.
+Many writers will tell you that Microsoft Word isn't exactly the crème de la crème of worldbuilding-heavy word processing software.
+That said, I'm certain that my alternative, Scrivener, beats the rest by ten leagues through the lands of Mordor.
 (No, really.)

-First off, Scrivener's blank page is never a blank page.
-"Page 1" is not so much a page as it is an endless scroll, allowing you to chase your ideas without the disruption of page breaks.
-On the left of the screen, you have your modules—which can be shifted up and down to fit whatever hierarchy is most helpful—and, if you're a "plotter" like me, that's likely where you'll begin.
+Scrivener's blank page is never really a blank page.
+"Page 1" is an endless scroll, allowing you to chase your ideas without the disruption of page breaks.
+On the left of the screen, you have your modules, which can be shifted up and down to fit whatever hierarchy is most helpful.
+If you're a "plotter" like me, that's likely where you'll begin.

-In addition, Scrivener has several little icons through which you can personalize your modules.
-You can even personalize their contents by creating your own templates!
+Scrivener also offers several icons for you to use in personalizing your modules.
+You can even personalize their contents by creating your own templates.

-Freedom, concision—it's a bit of an oxymoron, huh?
-But it's true!
+Freedom, concisionit's a bit of an oxymoron, isn't it?
+But what's true is true.
 Scrivener can hold the whole of your imagined world in a single, readymade document.

-TL;DR - Scrivener makes Google Docs look like a post-it note.
+In other words, Scrivener makes Word look like a post-it note.

 ~